lsst-uk/lasair-deploy/README.md

 who need to can log into this instance by adding their public ssh keys to the authorized_keys file.

 3. Install Ansible.
-Assuming that we are using an Ubuntu image:
+We require version 2.10 or later.

+If we are using Ubuntu 20.04 then the packaged version of Ansible is only 2.9 so we must install using pip:
 ```
-# apt-get update && apt-get install ansible
+# apt-get update && apt-get install python3-pip && pip3 install ansible
 ```

 4. Clone this repository: